-Over the past decade, the NMSSM with the $Z_3$-symmetric ($Z_3$-invariant NMSSM) \cite{Miller:2003ay,Ellwanger:2009dp,Maniatis:2009re} has drawn significant interest as a simple extension of the MSSM.
-However, LHC searches for supersymmetric particles and tighter limits from dark matter experiments such as XENON-nT~\cite{XENON:2018voc}, PandaX-4T~\cite{PandaX-II:2020oim,PandaX-II:2017hlx}, and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv,LZ:2024zvo} have severely constrained its parameter space.
-Searches for light Higgs bosons, electroweakinos, and extra scalars have ruled out much of the natural parameter region, especially where the 125 GeV Higgs mass, B-physics, and dark matter density are simultaneously satisfied~\cite{Cao:2022htd,Zhou:2021pit}.
-For large $\lambda$, predicted spin-independent scattering cross sections approach current detection limits~\cite{Cao:2022htd,Zhou:2021pit}; only small $\lambda$ or phase cancellations allow evasion, but small $\lambda$ complicates achieving the correct Higgs mass without fine-tuning~\cite{Cao:2022htd,Zhou:2021pit}.
-Thus, the $Z_3$-invariant NMSSM survives only in a narrow and fine-tuned region, challenging its original goal of solving the naturalness problem.
+Over the past decade, the NMSSM with the $Z_3$-symmetric ($Z_3$-NMSSM) \cite{Miller:2003ay,Ellwanger:2009dp,Maniatis:2009re} has drawn significant interest as a simple extension of the MSSM.
+However, experimental searches for light Higgs bosons, electroweakinos, and extra scalars have excluded a substantial portion of the theoretically natural parameter space, especially in regions where the 125 GeV Higgs mass, B-physics, and DM relic density are simultaneously satisfied \cite{Cao:2022htd,Zhou:2021pit}.
+In addition, LHC searches for supersymmetric particles and tighter limits from DM direct detection experiments such as XENON-nT~\cite{XENON:2018voc}, PandaX-4T~\cite{PandaX-II:2020oim,PandaX-II:2017hlx}, and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv,LZ:2024zvo}, have severely constrained the viable parameter space of the NMSSM.
+For large $\lambda$, predicted spin-independent scattering cross sections approach current experimental sensitivity~\cite{Cao:2022htd,Zhou:2021pit}; only scenarios with small $\lambda$ or destructive cancellations can evade these bounds.
+However, small $\lambda$ makes it difficult to achieve the correct Higgs mass without significant fine-tuning~\cite{Cao:2022htd,Zhou:2021pit}.
+Consequently, the $Z_3$-NMSSM survives only in a narrow and fine-tuned region, challenging its original goal of solving the naturalness problem.